An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems

 \subsection{Quantum/Classical Hybrid Algorithms for the VRP}

 As of today, the most recognized article in this field is \cite{feld2019hybrid}.
 They focused on solving the CVRP with a two-phase approach.
 They experimented with quantum in both phases but found the best results when only using it in the second phase.
-They presented results for problems from the same dataset we experimented with, and we show the difference between their results and ours in section four.
+They presented results for problems from the same dataset we experimented with, and we show the difference between their results and ours in Section \ref{sec4}.

 As \cite{feld2019hybrid} is an inspirational work, we will describe their algorithm in detail.
-For the first or assignment phase, they implemented a classical clustering algorithm where each cluster represents a vehicle route.
-They demonstrated a couple of ways to choose the starting location for a cluster core location, either a very high-demand location or a very far from the depot location.
+For the first assignment phase, they implemented a classical clustering algorithm where each cluster represents a vehicle route.
+They demonstrated two methods for selecting the starting location for a cluster core, either a location with very high demand or one far from the depot.
 A cluster is built out from the starting location by adding the closest location to the geometric center of the cluster and then recalculating the geometric center after the location is added.
 They continue to add the nearest locations to the geometric center until the vehicle capacity is exceeded if another location is added.
 They then repeat this process with a new starting location until all locations are in a cluster.
-They then perform cluster improvement where they move locations between clusters if the distance from a location to a cluster center can be decreased by moving it to a different cluster and the capacity of the vehicle isn't exceeded.
-After the improvement, they perform the second phase, formulating each cluster as a QUBO and solving the TSP on each QUBO.
+They then perform cluster improvement where they move locations between clusters if the distance from a location to a cluster center can be decreased by moving it to a different cluster and the capacity of the vehicle is not exceeded.
+This concludes the first phase of the algorithm.